shuozhixu/FYRE2024/README.md

 - line 32.
 Change it to `pair_style	eam/alloy`
 - line 33.
 Change it to `pair_coeff * * Cu_Mishin.eam.alloy Cu`

-To run the simulation, put the following three files in the same directory on OSCER: `Cu_Mishin.eam.alloy`, `lmp.in`, `lmp.batch`.
+To run the simulation, place the following three files in the same directory on OSCER: `Cu_Mishin.eam.alloy`, `lmp.in`, `lmp.batch`.
 Then we submit the job by

 	sbatch lmp.batch